 Manage GCP Bigtable Instance IAM Policies

-The gcp:bigtable/instanceIamPolicy:InstanceIamPolicy resource, part of the Pulumi GCP provider, manages IAM access control for Bigtable instances using three distinct approaches: complete policy replacement (InstanceIamPolicy), role-level binding (InstanceIamBinding), or individual member grants (InstanceIamMember).
-This guide focuses on three capabilities: authoritative policy replacement, role-level member management, and incremental member grants.
+The gcp:bigtable/instanceIamPolicy:InstanceIamPolicy resource, part of the Pulumi GCP provider, manages IAM policies for Bigtable instances, controlling who can access and operate on instance resources.
+This guide focuses on three approaches: authoritative policy replacement (InstanceIamPolicy), role-level member management (InstanceIamBinding), and individual member grants (InstanceIamMember).

-These resources reference existing Bigtable instances.
-InstanceIamPolicy replaces the entire IAM policy and cannot be used with InstanceIamBinding or InstanceIamMember, or they will conflict.
+These resources reference existing Bigtable instances and follow strict compatibility rules: InstanceIamPolicy replaces the entire policy and cannot be used with InstanceIamBinding or InstanceIamMember.
 InstanceIamBinding and InstanceIamMember can coexist if they manage different roles.
 The examples are intentionally small.
-Combine them with your own instance references and member lists.
+Choose the approach that matches your IAM management strategy.

 Replace the entire IAM policy with a complete definition

-When you need full control over all IAM bindings, you can define the complete policy in one place and replace any existing configuration.
+When you need full control over all IAM bindings for a Bigtable instance, you can define the complete policy in one place and replace any existing configuration.

 import * as pulumi from "@pulumi/pulumi";